-It’s no secret — I love morning routines.
-And maybe you should too.
-Rather than telling you the morning routine you should follow, let’s cover some foundational components of what makes for a great way to start your day, so that you too can create your own custom morning routine.
+It’s no secret that I love morning routines.
+And you should too.
+Rather than telling you the morning routine you should follow, let’s cover some foundational components of what makes for a great way to start your day so that you too can create your own custom morning routine.

 I’m weird.
 In fact, I’m so weird that in medical school and residency, I refused to rush my mornings, even at absurd hours.
 While doing plastic surgery, I often had to be in the hospital by 4:30 AM.
 Most of my colleagues would roll out of bed at 4:10, throw on some clothes, and rush out the door, getting to the workroom just in the nick of time.